-- Necessary spares for the bike type your riding such as clutch, accelerator wire, fuse, bulbs for the motorcycle light, spark plugs and, most importantly, a puncher kit.
+- Necessary spares for the bike type your riding such as a clutch, accelerator wire, fuse, bulbs for the motorcycle light and spark plugs.

 11. Did anything unusual and worth telling about happened to you or your motorcycle during this trip?

 Yes!
 This journey surely changed a lot about me.
 I was an introvert guy from a small town in Northern India, but by travelling my approach and outlook changed a lot.
 Today I have many good friends all over India.